vancouvercodingschool/code-102-guide/curriculum/class-02/facilitator/README.md

 ## Preparation
 1. Review the [Reading Assignment](../DISCUSSION.md), and the linked resources
-1. Work through the Computer Setup Guide on your own computer, so you understand the steps, and where people might get hung up.
+1. Work through the Computer Setup Guide (linked from the Lab) on your own computer, so you understand the steps, and where people might get hung up.

 ## Lecture Main Topics & Overall Flow
 See [Slide Deck](https://docs.google.com/presentation/d/1A5HceeyBY6iZ-yEidix8lI2JLQViYxFbNK8Ij2UWgHs/edit), review presenter notes.